What Does A Dental Assistant Do? Absolutely Everything You Need To Know!

 What Is a Dental Assistant?

-A Dental Assistant is a professional who works closely with and under the supervision of a practicing Dentist or Dental Hygienist to help examine and treat patients.
+A Dental Assistant is a professional who works closely with and under the supervision of a practicing Dentist to help examine and treat patients.
 In this diverse role, Dental Assistants take on a variety of responsibilities including chair-side and intra-oral duties, which we’ll discuss in more detail in the next section.

 As essential members of the dentistry team, Dental Assistants need to have and master all the technical, professional, and interpersonal skills need to perform within their clinical and administrative scope of practice.